bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 #### get_validator_power

-Get voting power of a validator on BandChain from the storage `validator_power`.
+Get voting power of a validator on Bandchain from the storage `validator_power`.
 This function receive the validator's address (or hash of the public key) and then return a struct `validator_with_power`.

 params